tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

   ordering around, too. this helps for both forward and backward passes.
 * compile the topo sort with its operations to C++ or something

+TODO: parallelization of work in the graph? is that possible? it looks like in MNIST you can't do anything.

 ## compiling for training vs inference

 if you freeze the weights, things get a lot more efficient. right now we have